ECMA-262-3 in detail. Chapter 5. Functions.

 }

-The main feature of this type of functions is that only they influence variable object (i.e. are stored in the VO of the context).
-This feature defines the second important point (which is a consequence of a variable object nature) — at the code execution stage they are already available (since FD are collected to the VO on entering the context stage).
+The main feature of this type of functions is that only they influence variable object (they are stored in the VO of the context).
+This feature defines the second important point (which is a consequence of a variable object nature) — at the code execution stage they are already available (since FD are stored in the VO on entering the context stage — before the execution begins).

 Example (function is called before its declaration in the source code position):